 How to train for Everest Base Camp Trek?
-A questions that is asked by many adventure lovers who wish to step into the base camp of world’s highest mountain and yet are unaware of challenges it involves and preparation it requires.
+A question that is asked by many adventure lovers who wish to step into the base camp of the world’s highest mountain and yet are unaware of the challenges it involves and preparation it requires.

 Everest Base Camp Trek is the premier trek that most ardent backpackers, hikers, and lovers of wild places aspire to.
 When the dream turns into a reality it is an exciting moment to realize that in a matter of months you’ll be flying into the Mountains of Nepal and walking in the footsteps of legends.

 During the planning phase, there are obviously many preparations to make.
 Flights, hotels, gear and clothing choices, and of course, how to get physically ready for the challenge of hiking with a small pack to the Everest Base Camp.
 Some may wonder what “physically fit” means, others may wonder if training is necessary at all.
 Everest Base Camp Trek begins at 2,800 meters flying into Lukla Airport and rises to 5364 meters above sea level at the actual base camp.
 The trek requires between 5 to 7 hours of hiking per day and will last between 12 to 13 days with activity every day.
 The terrain is varied and can be anything from a fairly smooth dirt trail, to wet rocky uneven surfaces.
 Elevation gain is premier, but significant downhill can predominate.
 This is all accomplished at altitudes unheard of for most trekkers.